novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 ------
 ## Harvest

-First tomatoes started turning red around middle of July (Zone 7b).
-Plants continued to grow until November.
+The first tomato harvest started middle of July (Zone 7b) when the green tomatoes started to turn red.
+Plants continued to grow and produce fruit until November.
+You can also harvest green tomatoes and allow them to rippen on your counter top.

 {{< gallery album="tharvest" resize_options="500x500" >}}